mercadopago/devsite-docs/guides/online-payments/checkout-pro/introduction.en.md

 ------------

 * **Tailored shopping experience** accessible across devices.
-* **One-click purchases**: When paying with a Mercado Pago account, user information and cards can be saved, allowing payments that only requires a security code or money in your account.
+* **One-click purchases**: When paying with a Mercado Pago account, user information and cards can be saved, allowing payments that only require a security code or money in your account.
 * **Guest purchases**: Having a Mercado Pago account is not a requirement for users to make a payment.
 ----[mla, mlb]----
 * **Split payments** with two cards.
-Useful feature in scenarios with high amount transactions, for example.
+A useful feature in scenarios with high amount transactions, for example.
 ------------

 ## Checkout Pro vs. other Mercado Pago solutions